crxssed7/notable-figures/figures/Ken Thompson.md

 In 2011, Thompson, along with Dennis Ritchie, was awarded the Japan Prize for Information and Communications for the pioneering work in the development of the Unix operating system.

 # Personal life
 Ken Thompson is married and has a son.
+He was a user of Apple products but later switched to Raspberry Pi OS due to issues he faced with Apple products.

 # See also
 Brian Kernighan